Outten & Golden LLP

 Mr. Swartz frequently works with non-profit organizations on public interest matters including successfully representing a formerly incarcerated security guard in a licensing hearing in conjunction with MFY Legal Services and representing three low-wage immigrant women in sexual harassment, assault and battery, and overtime claims as co-counsel with the ACLU Women's Rights Project.
 He has co-counseled with, and performed pro bono services for, Make the Road New York, The Legal Aid Society, South Brooklyn Legal Services, Manhattan Legal Services, the New York Civil Liberties Union, Legal Momentum, NYLAG, the Sylvia Rivera Law Project, and MFY Legal Services as a volunteer attorney at its legal clinics.
 Mr. Swartz is also part of the Lambda Legal Cooperating Attorney Network.
 While living in Chicago, he volunteered at First Defense Legal Aid, providing emergency representation for recent arrestees and documenting police misconduct.

 Mr. Swartz joined Outten & Golden LLP in December 2003 after representing workers as an associate at Goodman & Zuchlewski, LLP, in New York and Stowell & Friedman, Ltd., in Chicago.

 He graduated from DePaul University School of Law with honors in 1998.

-A member of the bars of New York and Illinois, Mr. Swartz is admitted to practice in the District Courts for the Southern, Eastern, and Western Districts of New York, and the District Court for the Northern District of Illinois.
+Mr. Swartz is a member of the bars of New York and Illinois, and is admitted to practice in the District Courts for the Southern, Eastern, and Western Districts of New York, and the District Court for the Northern District of Illinois.